johnnymatthews/blue-terminal-website/blog/markdown/update-a-module.md

-# To Update a Module
+# Update A Module in DKAN
 To do this you need to make sure that `sites/default` and `profiles/dkan` (recursively) are both *owned* by **www-data**.

 Run the following: